 At Kitsap Bank we are committed to helping you manage your finances effectively.
 We understand that life gets hectic.
 It’s easy to forget to make a deposit or make a mistake while balancing your account.
 That’s why we offer a number of tools to help you keep your balance.

-However, we do not authorize and pay overdrafts for Point of Sale (POS) transactions, everyday check card transactions, and ATM withdrawals unless you ask us to.
-If you would like to authorize Kitsap Bank to pay overdrafts on your check card transactions and ATM transactions, you may opt in, call our Customer Service Center at 800-283-5537, or visit your local Kitsap Bank branch.
+However, we do not authorize and pay overdrafts for Point of Sale (POS) transactions, routine check card transactions, and ATM withdrawals unless you ask us to.
+To opt in to authorize Kitsap Bank to pay check card transactions and ATM transactions, call the Customer Service Center at 800-283-5537, or visit your local Kitsap Bank branch for more details.

-*Overdraft payment will be extended based upon your specific account activity and history.
-Overdraft payment is a discretionary service, and NOT an actual or implied contract or agreement with Kitsap Bank, it may be withdrawn at any time without notice, at the sole discretion of the bank.
+*The payment of overdrafts will be extended based upon your specific account activity and history.
+Payment of overdrafts is a discretionary service, and NOT an actual or implied contract or agreement with Kitsap Bank and may be withdrawn at any time without notice, at the sole discretion of the bank.

 **Overdrafts are charged a fee of $34.00 per item.
 We do not charge for overdrafts totaling less than $5.00 on a single day.
 You can be charged for no more than five overdraft fees in a day for overdrafts paid by Kitsap Bank.
 A fee is assessed for every NSF returned item presented.